 CROWLEY: Right.
 I did the “Dead Man’s Run” last year, which was a 5 K run through the cemetery.
 Our grounds guy, Barry Hayman, actually came up with the idea and the name, Dead Man’s Run.
 He’s since forgotten that; he says it’s not his idea, but it was his idea.

 DEUTSCH: Is Barry Hayman the manager?

 CROWLEY: No, he’s just the groundskeeper.
-The manager was Ellen Davis.
+The manager was Alan Davis.
 (Another story).
 Barry came up with the idea, my brother came up with the skeleton as the logo for it, a running skeleton, and my brother Bill had said, “Why don’t you put tennis shoes, running shoes on the skeleton”?
 So we did.
-We allowed people … my brother Bill had said, “Putting on a marathon, or a 5K run is a lot of work.
+We allowed people … my brother Bill had said, “Putting on a marathon, or a 5K run, is a lot of work.
 Are you sure you want to get started into that?”
 Ignorance is a great thing.
 I went ahead and did it anyway.
 It turned out to be a lot of fun.
 Everybody loved it.
 It zigzags through the cemetery, up along the Anacostia River, and back into the cemetery.
 We had over five or six hundred runners for the first year.